CIS-566-Fall-2023/hw04-stylization/README.md

 ### To-Do:
 1. Start by sourcing custom depth and normal buffers of your scene.
 Bla bla bla.
 You should be able to reference this video for some hints on how to do this [VIDEO LINK].
 2. Watch and follow along this additional video to learn more about Unity's Custom Render Features in the Universal Render Pipeline, and implement your own very simple "Inversion" Render Feature.
-3. Finally, create a Full Screen shader that will take in the depth and/or normal buffers we sourced, in order to draw outlines onto the screen!
+3. Finally, create an Outline Shader (Full Screen Shader Graph) that will use the depth and normal buffers we sourced in order to draw outlines onto the screen!
-    - Do some research into different kinds of edge detection filters, including SobeCreate an interesting, ANIMATED outline effect that resembles some kind of 2D art medium.
+    - Do some research into different kinds of edge detection filters, including Sobel and Robert's Cross
+    - Create an interesting, ANIMATED outline effect that resembles some kind of 2D art medium.
-  1. E.g. Pencil Sketch/Crayons/Paint Strokes/Etc. Use your knowledge of toolbox functions to add some wobble, or warping or noise onto the lines that changes over time.
-Here's an example of outline animation [LINK TO SONIC OUTLINE ZOOMED IN]
+        - E.g. Pencil Sketch/Crayons/Paint Strokes/Etc. Use your knowledge of toolbox functions to add some wobble, or warping or noise onto the lines that changes over time.
+            - Here's an example of outline animation [LINK TO SONIC OUTLINE ZOOMED IN]
-  2. IF you're not satisfied with the look of your outlines and are looking for an extra challenge, after implementing depth/normal based post processing, you may explore non-post process techniques such as inverse hull edge rendering for outer edges to render bolder, more solid looking outlines for a different look [LINK]
+4. (OPTIONAL) IF you're not satisfied with the look of your outlines and are looking for an extra challenge, after implementing depth/normal based post processing, you may explore non-post process techniques such as inverse hull edge rendering for outer edges to render bolder, more solid looking outlines for a different look [LINK]

 ## 4. Full Screen Post Process Effect
 We're nearing the end!
-Ok, now regardless of what your concept art looks like, using what you know about toolbox functions and screen space effects, add some post-process to give your scene a unique look.
-Your psot processing effect should do at least one of the following.
+Ok, now regardless of what your concept art looks like, using what you know about toolbox functions and screen space effects, add an appealing post-process effect to give your scene a unique look.
+Your post processing effect should do at least one of the following.
 * A vingette that darkens the edges of your images with a color or pattern
 * Color / tone mapping that changes the colorization of your renders.
 [Here's some basic ideas, but please experiment](https://gmshaders.com/tutorials/basic_colors/)
 * A texture to make your image look like it's drawn on paper or some other surface.